What Is Vaginal Cancer?

 How Is Vaginal Cancer Treated?

 Treatment depends on the individual patient and their cancer, but may include one or more of the following:

 - Surgery - to remove or destroy the cancerous tissue

-- Radiation - uses high-energy x-rays to kill cancer cells
+- Radiation - Radiation treatments use high-energy x-rays to kill cancer cells

-- Chemotherapy - uses drugs typically given intravenously (through a vein) to stop the growth of cancer cells
+- Chemotherapy - the use of medications typically given intravenously (through a vein), to stop the growth of cancer cells